 The raw cacao gives a rich deep flavour and the complex compounds in cacao are said to have many health benefits.

 Raw cacao hot chocolate benefits are 40 times the antioxidants of blueberries, highest vegan source of iron, great source of magnesium and zinc.
 Also as cacao has more calcium than cows milk the resulting drink is a good plant calcium source.

 You can make this from regular cocoa if you like.
-The difference is that cocoa powder has been roasted, but many of the health benefits are likely to still be present and it’s just as deliciously satisfying.
+The difference is that cocoa powder has been roasted and treated with an agent to get a milder taste.
+However some of the health benefits are still present and it’s just as deliciously satisfying but with less depth.